-The starfish story does a great job of showing how, when it comes to making a difference, every act counts.
+The starfish story (scroll to the bottom of the page) does a great job of showing how, when it comes to making a difference, every act counts.
 It doesn’t matter if the challenges we’re facing appear insurmountable, we should still do what we can to make a difference.

 Imagine if everyone embodied Mahatma Gandhi‘s call-to-action to ‘be the change you wish to see in the world’.